Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

  make
  make install
  ```
- Now the environment is ready to configure and control the SD-Wire.
+ Now the environment is ready to configure and control the SDWire.

  ## First use
  1. Run `dmesg -w` in the terminal
- 2. Connect the SD-wire to your machine using micro-USB-->USB cabel.
+ 2. Connect the SDWire to your machine using micro-USB-->USB cabel.
  3. Dmesg output you should looks like this:

  ```